unm-historiography/metahistory/essays/thematic/archival-theory.md

 {% include figure.html
   class="left"
   width="50%"
   caption="Louisiana archivist librarian, 1936.
-The role of women in the fields of archival and library sciences was established in the late 19th century, establishing a trend that is still relevant today." image-url="snyder-librarian.jpg" source-url="https://commons.wikimedia.org/wiki/File:Librarian_working_at_the_Pointe_Coupee_Parish_Parish_library_in_New_Roads_Louisiana_in_1936.jpg"
+The role of women in the fields of archival and library sciences was established in the late 19th century, continuing a trend that is still relevant today." image-url="snyder-librarian.jpg" source-url="https://commons.wikimedia.org/wiki/File:Librarian_working_at_the_Pointe_Coupee_Parish_Parish_library_in_New_Roads_Louisiana_in_1936.jpg"
 %}